Dalmuir: Dalmuir Square

-Opened in the early 1980s, Peppermint Park was a nightclub on Dunn Street above the Dalmuir Co-op.
-The nightclub closed in the mid-1990s and the upper floor has been vacant since.

 History

 The area was at the most northerly-west part of the Roman Empire with Antonine Wall forts to the west at Old Kilpatrick and north at Duntocher from AD 142 until it was abandoned in AD 162.
 There was a brief re-occupation for a few years, starting in AD 208.
 In 1281 the land was first recorded as owned by Walter Spreul, Steward of Malcolm, Earl of Levenax, in the "Charter Records of the land of Dalmuir or Dalmore".
 From the 13th to the early 19th century the land was held by the Spreull family.